-Pelling was the first place that we went exploring on our 3 weeks long Sikkim Bengal tour.
+Pelling was the first place that we went exploring on our 3 week long Sikkim Bengal tour.
 My research suggested some monasteries, some waterfalls, and the popular Khecheopalri Lake.

 You do not know that it is the interplay of mountains, rivers, and forests that make each place in the Himalayas special and unique.
 But, then, there is no trip that is without its share of surprises and our Pelling exploration in Sikkim began with a surprise.

 Our guide Hemant parked in front of a colorful gate, that you usually find outside Buddhist monasteries.
 He then asked us to go and visit the palace while he waited.
 I assumed we would walk to the ruins, click some pictures and come back.
 There was a small colorful building right after the gate, but no this was not our destination.
-We walked past a lake, we admired it for few minutes and then started walking on the well-laid path that seemed to be leading into a jungle.
+We walked past a lake, admired it for a few minutes, and then started walking on the well-laid path that seemed to be leading into a jungle.

 We walked on a narrow path surrounded by dense tall trees, many of them covered in green moss leaving no space for any other color.
 It is when we were surrounded by green all around and with nuanced sounds of the forests buzzing all around that we noticed the shining stones beneath our feet.
-My first instinct was these stones are painted, but then every stone there glistened and painting them was not a possibility.
+My first instinct was these stones are painted, but then every stone there glistened, and painting them was not a possibility.
 I looked closely and they looked like bricks of gold and silver.

 After walking for 15-20 minutes, a board announced that we have to walk for half a kilometer more.
 I was not prepared for this mild trek, but the surroundings helped and we kept moving.
 Thankfully, the path is well laid out.
 We had a sigh of relief when we saw an old Chorten built with stones.
-This is where ASI has a board that gives you the history of the Rabdentse – the ancient capital of Sikkim.
-In fact, Rabdentse was the second capital of Sikkim after Chogyals moved from Yuksom in late 17th CE.
-I wondered if they all walked through the same path to reach this palace located on a hill surrounded by the Kanchenjunga Range of Himalayas.
+This is where ASI has a board that gives you the history of Rabdentse – the ancient capital of Sikkim.
+In fact, Rabdentse was the second capital of Sikkim after Chogyals moved from Yuksom in the late 17th CE.
+I wondered if they all walked through the same path to reach this palace located on a hill surrounded by the Kanchenjunga Range of the Himalayas.

-Rabdentse Palace Ruins.
+Rabdentse Palace Ruins

-Three Chortens at Rabdentse Palace Ruins.
+Three Chortens at Rabdentse Palace Ruins

-Rabdentse Ruins are very peaceful and serene.
+This place is very peaceful and serene.

 Monastery interiors are always colorful with a dominant red color.
 Butter lamps always tell me about the momentary nature of everything we create.